Pheno-x/RISC-V-Reference-SoC-Tapeout-Program---VSD/WEEK_0/Readme.md

 # 🚀 Week 0 – Tools Installation

 ## 📌 Overview
-Week 0 is all about preparing the environment for the SoC Labs journey.
+Week 0 is all about preparing the environment for the SoC Labs journey and Getting Started with Digital VLSI SoC Design and Planning.
 The focus is on setting up open-source EDA tools that will be used throughout the program for **design, simulation, synthesis, and layout**.

 ---
+## 📘 Task 1: Getting Started with Digital VLSI SoC Design and Planning - Done ✅
+- Understood the **basic flow of Digital VLSI SoC design**.
+- Learned about **RTL design, synthesis, and planning stages** before fabrication.
+- Explored how the SoC Labs program is structured to cover each step of the design journey.
+- This sets the foundation for upcoming experiments in **RTL → GDSII implementation**.

-## 🖥️ Environment Setup
+##  Task 2:🖥️ Environment Setup
 - I am using **VirtualBox with Ubuntu 20.04 LTS**.
 - Alternatives include:
   - **WSL (Windows Subsystem for Linux)** → Ubuntu on Windows